lafriedel/100-days-of-code/log.md

 **Today's Progress**: I worked on some CSS layout lessons on Thinkful, mainly using the display property.
 Horizontal alignment was discussed as well.
 I ended the session with doing an exercise to code a design that Thinkful provided.

 **Thoughts**: I'm starting to get the more basic, fundamental understanding of CSS that I desired.

+### R1D54: 3/5/18

+**Today's Progress**: I read about the position property, and then attempted to work on a layout challenge on Thinkful.
+I got part of the way there - Thinkful challenges us to spend an hour or less; I've got about 40 minutes in.

+**Thoughts**: Whew!
+I definitely need practice with the position property.